Estimated reading time: 6 minutes

 For example, if a church strategy is to develop a children’s program, then there should be goals and a budget to support that strategy.

-The person who is responsible for completing those goals must do so within the allocated budget, which takes decision-making to the front line for day-to-day spending.
+The person responsible for completing those goals must do so within the allocated budget, which puts decision-making on the front line for day-to-day spending.

 So whether the responsible person is a church employee or church volunteer, they are accountable for completing their goals within the allocated budget.